News and notes on Purdue Athletics

 Despite battling numerous injuries and bad weather during the 2009 season, Schreiber's squad earned another Big Ten Tournament berth.
 Highlighted by the unanimous First Team selection of Brandon Haveman to the All-Big Ten Team, five Boilermakers were recognized with league awards.
 Eric Charles also garnered Freshman All-American honors from Collegiate Baseball.
 Dan Black, Haveman and Matt Jansen were all selected in the MLB First-Year Player Draft.

 The 2008 campaign marked the third time in his first eight seasons that Schreiber's Boilermakers were on the verge of winning a Big Ten championship.
-Purdue finished second in the Big Ten regular season as the Boilers won a school-record 21 conference games.
+Purdue finished second in the Big Ten regular season after winning a school-record 21 conference games.
 The Old Gold and Black also finished second at the Big Ten Tournament, losing a nail-biting 3-2 game to host Michigan in the championship round.
-Six Boilermakers were recognized by the league office with All-Big Ten honors at the end of the year, including first-team members Ben Wolgamot and Matt Bischoff, while Josh Lindblom became the second highest (now third) drafted player in Schreiber's tenure at Purdue when he was selected in the second round of the June MLB First-Year Player Draft.
+Six Boilermakers were recognized by the league office with All-Big Ten honors at the end of the year, including first-team members Ben Wolgamot and Matt Bischoff, while Josh Lindblom became the second highest (now third) drafted player in Schreiber's tenure at Purdue when he was selected in the second round of the MLB First-Year Player Draft.

 The 2005 Boilermakers narrowly missed claiming their first conference title since 1909, finishing second in the conference and one game out of first place for the second time under Schreiber.
 Purdue continued its trend of playing one of the best schedules in the nation - one that was ranked as the toughest in the country through the spring break trip.
 After opening the season at Florida Atlantic, Purdue played Texas, the eventual national champion, and NCAA Super Regional qualifiers Mississippi and Rice.